-The top ways to cool off in your cityMonday 13 August 2018 This summer has been a scorcher (quite surprisingly) all across the UK, but instead of sitting inside fanning yourself all day why not find another way to cool down?
+The top ways to cool off in your cityMonday 13 August 2018 by Kayleigh Little This summer has been a scorcher (quite surprisingly) all across the UK, but instead of sitting inside fanning yourself all day why not find another way to cool down?
 We’ve uncovered the best activities you can join in with in your city to help you beat the heat and avoid the rising temperatures.

 Photo credit: @thermae_bath_spa